gemmaellis16/memory_game/README.md

  * To know that it's safe for my child to use and that there are no links to anything that is not child friendly.

- * Be able to contact the developers if I have any questions.
+ * Be able to contact the developers through their social media accounts if I have any questions.

 [Back to top](#table-of-contents)